calcsam/blog-draft/Atonement-sam.md

 In addition, rather than representing our burdens and pains as separate objects from ourself, I suggest we represent them as parts of ourself.

-In this view, we are all objects in motion, and as we collide with each other, we transfer all of our emotions to them in some degree, our joys as well as our sorrows, though right now I'll be strictly focusing on the pain.
+In this view, we are all objects in motion, and as we collide with each others, we transfer all of our emotions to them in some degree.

 Consider these collisions: